ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/README.md

 Product info: https://ncd.io/blog/machine-up-time-monitoring-product-manual/

-This project is a basic subflow developed by ncd based on Node-RED and the new Dashboard 2.0 module, which allows you to visualize the data provided by the “Machine Up Time Monitoring-Sensor” in an intuitive way.
+This project is a basic subflow developed by **ncd** based on Node-RED and the new Dashboard 2.0 module, which allows you to visualize the data provided by the “Machine Up Time Monitoring Sensor” in an intuitive way.

 ![image](https://github.com/ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/assets/159818736/9877645e-6d23-4136-9783-f55c6bb11262)